sachwarah/sachwarah.github.io/_posts/2016-02-13-set-up-301-redirect-in-htaccess.markdown

 ---
 layout: post
-title:  "How to setup a redirect in .htaccess after ou have moved a website"
+title:  "How to setup a redirect in .htaccess after you have moved a website"
 date:   2016-02-13 12:00:00
 tags: wordpress how-to
 ---